 The most widely used indicator at the global level is the annual prevalence rate: the number of people who have consumed an illicit drug at least once in the last twelve months prior to the study.
-As "annual prevalence" is the most commonly used indicator to measure prevalence, it has been adopted by UNODC as a key indicator to measure the extent of drug use.
-It is also part of the Lisbon Consensusi on core epidemiological demand
+As "annual prevalence" is the most commonly used indicator to measure prevalence, it has been adopted by UNODC as one of key indicators to measure the extent of drug use.
+It is also part of the Lisbon Consensus on core epidemiological demand indicators (CN.7/2000/CRP.3).
+All of these indicators, though, are essential for a comprehensive understanding of the potential and the magnitude of drug use problem as well as for measuring the health consequences of problem drug use^h The basic indicators to monitor drug use, agreed by all participating organizations that formed part of the Lisbon Consensus in 2000, and endorsed by the Commission on Narcotic Drugs, arei:

-- and endorsed by the Commission on Narcotic Drugs, are: - Drug consumption among the general population - (estimates of prevalence and incidence); Drug consumption among the youth population - (estimates of prevalence and incidence); - High-risk drug use (estimates of the number of injecting drug users and the proportion engaged in high-risk behaviour, estimates of the number of daily drug users); - Utilization of services for drug problems - (number of individuals seeking help for drug problems); - Drug-related morbidity (prevalence of HIV, hepatitis B virus and hepatitis C virus among illicit drug consumers); - Drug-related mortality - (deaths directly attributable to drug consumption).
+- 1. Drug consumption among the general population (estimates of prevalence and incidence); - 2.
+Drug consumption among the youth population (estimates of prevalence and incidence); - 3.
+High-risk drug use (estimates of the number of injecting drug users and the proportion engaged in high-risk behaviour, estimates of the number of daily drug users); - 4.
+Utilization of services for drug problems (number of individuals seeking help for drug problems); - 5.
+Drug-related morbidity (prevalence of HIV, hepatitis B virus and hepatitis C virus among illicit drug consumers); - 6.
+Drug-related mortality (deaths directly attributable to drug consumption).